justinrgarrard/world-of-naevis.net/docs/character_creation/race/halfling.md

 # Halfling

 Halflings live as nomads in winding caravans, carrying trade across all nations.
-They have no homeland to speak of, though many tribes maintain semi-permanent residences in the [Nameless Desert](../../lore/nameless_desert).
+They have an aptitude for luck, bravery, and agility.

 {: .language}
 > **Halfling** is the language of [alchemy](../../gear/alchemics).
 Nearly all recipes are written in the language and use the halfling measurement system.
 Proficient characters receive a 20% discount when buying alchemics, like potions.